39alpha/39alpharesearch.org/content/team/_index.md

 We share a passion for pure science, developing novel research ideas, and building scientific software.
 We also crave the pursuit of challenging environmental projects that lie outside traditional disciplinary silos.
 We believe humanity is at a unique point in our collective history.
-We have the power to destroy the environment that sustains us while similtaneously harboring the intellect and compassion to investigate (and possibly mitigate) our impact on the Earth and its biosphere.
+We have the power to destroy the environment that sustains us while simultaneously harboring the intellect and compassion to investigate (and possibly mitigate) our impact on the Earth and its biosphere.

 The diversity of our collective skill set and our interest in exceptionally interdisciplinary